Beware of Aliases -- Signal Preservation is Crucial for Robust Image Restoration: Related Work

-All these approaches demonstrate that changing the perspective can enhance image restoration tasks.
-However, all methods are driven by improvements over clean tasks while our approach is inherently more robust due to the anti-aliasing path we establish.
+All these approaches demonstrate that frequency learning can enhance image restoration tasks.
+However, while they focus on clean task improvements, our approach is inherently more robust due to the anti-aliasing path we establish.

+\paragraph{Sampling Methods} Since aliasing usually arises from incorrect sampling, most existing work focused on the improvement of downsampling by dedicated blurring techniques.
+While these approaches only reduce the amount of aliasing, \cite{grabinski2022frequencylowcut,grabinski2023fix} propose a \textit{provably} aliasing-free downsampling operation.
+However, this approach only includes the downsampling while for pixel-wise prediction tasks like image restoration upsampling is equally important.
+Further, all these approaches remove aliases by removing high-frequencies, the exact information that one would want to restore for deblurring.
+Thus, we propose a pair of down- and upsampling operations that provide the network with a completely aliasing-free path \textit{while being able to retain high-frequency information}.